 Travel Essentials for a Long Flight

-If you’re going on an international trip, you’re getting ready for a long flight and chances are, you’re trying to put together a list of travel essentials.
-Spending hours in the air is a lot more enjoyable when you’re comfortable and have something to do, so I want to share my (updated) ultimate packing list of the best things to bring on the plane.
-Here’s a list of the best travel essentials that get me through a long flight.
+If you’re going on an international trip, you’re probably working on a packing list of travel essentials in order to get ready for a long flight.
+Maybe you’re presently trying to put together a list of travel essentials.
+Spending hours in the air is a lot more enjoyable when you’re prepared.
+So I’d like to share my ultimate packing list of the best things to bring on the plane.
+If you’re planning a road trip or taking a shorter flight, it’s still a good idea to read this list of travel essentials.
+So here’s a list of the best travel essentials that get me through a long flight.

 Travel Essentials for a Long Flight

-Long flights are rough.
+Long flights are generally pretty rough.
 Depending on the amount of time spent in the car, road trips can feel even more difficult (and long) especially with kids.
 I’m also not really a road trip person unless I’m back in CA. It’s so fun there.
-Most of my flying has been without kids.
-I’ve been to Europe a handful of times and South America (longest travel day of my life) and always struggle.
+So most of my flying has been without kids.
+I’ve been to Europe a handful of times and South America (longest travel day of my life) and always feel especially exhausted after being up in the air overnight.
 If I’m very lucky, I’ll get 2-3 hours of sleep on an international flight (terrible sleeper when flying) which still leaves hours of just sitting there.
-So I never bring a travel pillow, but if you can sleep on a plane, I’d recommend bringing one.
-It’s been a few years since my last big trip, but I still know a thing or two about getting through a long flight.

 Packing for a long flight

-A spinner (carry-on on 4 wheels) is a must-have for getting through the airport.
-If you’re carrying a laptop and lots of essentials, a crossbody is always nice.
-I keep my tote or duffel on top and just glide it through the airport.
-Keep your must-haves for travel in your tote and choose a bag with comfortable handles or one that slides onto your spinner’s handle.
+A spinner (carry-on on 4 wheels) is all in all a must-have for getting through the airport.
+If you’re carrying a laptop and lots of essentials, a spinner coupled with a crossbody is always nice.
+I generally keep my tote or duffel on top and just glide it through the airport.
+Instead of carrying multiple totes, keep your must-haves for travel in your tote and choose a bag with comfortable handles or one that slides onto your spinner’s handle.
 Clear bags are a great way to store makeup, electronics, and snacks once you’re up in the air.

-I like to have a weekender or duffle with me.
+As I have noted, I like to have a weekender or duffel bag with me.
 This one is beautiful – I have it in this style and love it.
 It has so much space – enough for a laptop and all my essentials.

 Vegan Woven Tote